Jeanlcorrea/advicehealth_carford/README.md

 ---

-<p align="center"> The AdviceHealth Cartford project is a web application built using Flask and PostgreSQL,
+<p align="center"> The AdviceHealth Cartord project is a web application built using Flask and PostgreSQL,
 deployed within Docker containers.
 It provides a platform for managing CarFord's cars and car owners. </p>

 ---